If you're working on improving your clients’ organic search rankings and conversions, bounce rate is one of the most important metrics to focus on.

 Similarly, Uplift Legal Funding, a legal loan provider, has a lawsuit loan calculator.
 This can help prospective clients determine how much it will cost them to take out a loan to fight a legal case.
 Of course, this is relevant to the company’s services, but it also provides a lot of value for people who might be looking to take out this type of loan.
 So, it’s a piece of interactive content that can attract a lot of clicks, leads, and customers for the company.

 How-to guides are another great form of high-performing content.
 If you can demonstrate your knowledge on a relevant topic in your industry, consider compiling it into a how-to guide.
-Not only will this be genuinely helpful for your target audience, but it can help you target relevant keywords and attract people that might want to use your services.
+Not only will this be genuinely helpful for your target audience, but it can help you target relevant keywords, that align to the user's search intent, and attract people that might want to use your services.

 For example, we have a how-to guide to improving your Google Ad optimization checklist.
 The guide covers just about everything someone would want to know about Google Ads, whether you’re an expert or a beginner.